 Imperial Stout Fish & Chips Recipe

 This right here is the recipe for one of the most delicious things we’ve ever put into our mouths.
 Seriously.
-This recipe, designed by our head chef/culinary genius Justin G., is a funky twist on the classic beer-batter fish and chips.
+This recipe, designed by culinary genius Justin G., is a funky twist on the classic beer-batter fish and chips.
 What do we mean by funky?
 Well, did you ever think you’d see salmon and the bold Imperial Stout appearing harmoniously in the same recipe?
 Neither did we, but we’ve since seen the light.

 Without further ado, here’s Justin with the recipe:

 “Time to finally fire up your FryDaddy if you’ve got one!
 And I’m talking about the appliance, not the guy that always brings you fries when you’re sad.
 No FryDaddy?
 No problem!
 A large stockpot works just fine and you are more likely to have one sitting around in the ol’ kitchen.
 I love using salmon for this recipe, which is weird and different, I know, but I urge you to try it.
 If you prefer a milder fish, I’d suggest cod, mahi mahi or tilapia.
 Enjoy!”